 Indiana law prohibits drivers under the age of 18 from using cell phones or any type of electronic device behind the wheel—including hands-free devices—due to their inexperience and higher statistical probability of being involved in a car accident.

+Texting and driving seems to be on the rise.
+In 2011 23% of auto accidents involved the usage of a cell phone according to textinganddrivingsafety.com.
+Many States have introduced new laws including Indiana.
 Due to a texting and driving Indiana statewide law that went into effect in July 2011, it's also illegal for motorists of any age in Indiana to use cell phones or other telecommunication devices to type, transmit, or read a text message or email while driving.
 The law does allow motorists 18 and older to use a hands-free device behind the wheel.
 Drivers who run afoul of the ban can face fines of up to $500.

 Text messaging or emailing while driving is considered especially dangerous, as it combines the three main types of distraction: visual, manual, and cognitive.
 The Indiana Department of Transportation reports that motorists who text and drive are 23 times more likely to get into an accident.